-Until a decision and associated legislative amendments are made regarding the application of ASRS to the South Australian Local Government, Councils are NOT required to include sustainability disclosures in their Annual Financial Statements and should NOT voluntarily early adopt the requirements of ED SR1.
+Corporations Act such as not-for-profit entities registered with the Australian Charities and Not-for-profits Commission.
+In 2024-25, Councils are NOT required to include sustainability disclosures in their Annual Financial Statements.
 However, Councils MAY at their discretion include additional sustainability disclosures.